Hassan Al-Mamun: International career

 Mamun made his debut for the Bangladesh national team during their 1995 4-nation Tiger Trophy triumph in Myanmar.
 This was the country's first ever trophy and Mamun was one of the six new faces integrated into the team by head coach Otto Pfister.
+In 1996, he captained the Bangladesh U19 team at the 1996 AFC Youth Championship held in Seoul, South Korea.
+Mamun also scored the opening goal during the qualifiers against Maldives U19 in a 5–0 victory.
 The following few year saw Mamun establish a regular position in the national team, winning gold in the 1999 South Asian Games along the way.
 Mamun was also a part of team which won the 2003 SAFF Gold Cup.
 He played all six matches during the tournament.
 Anwar Parvez and Mamun's full-back partnership is seen as one of the main reasons Bangladesh won the trophy, as the team played with two strikers and no wingers during the tournament knockout stage.
-However during the final against Maldives, with captain Rajani Kanta Barman suspended Mamun played as a centre back while also wearing the captaincy armband.
+However, during the final against Maldives, with captain Rajani Kanta Barman suspended Mamun played as a centre back while also wearing the captaincy armband.
+In 2007, Mamun captained Bangladesh over two legs against Tajikistan during the 2010 FIFA World Cup qualification – AFC first round.

 Coaching career

 Mamun started his coaching career as the assistant coach of Chittagong Abahani.
-He was later appointed as Sheikh Jamal DC's assistant coach in 2021, under Mosharraf Hossain Badal.
+He was later appointed as the assistant coach of Sheikh Jamal Dhanmondi Club in 2021, under Mosharraf Hossain Badal.

 On 9 March 2022, Mamun was named Javier Cabrera's assistant coach in the Bangladesh national team.